Consideration by the ACNFP of Iboza (Tetradenia Riparia) as a Traditional Food

 Identity of the Traditional Food

 The plant, Tetradenia riparia, from which the traditional food seeking authorisation is derived, originates from middle and southern African countries where it grows wild as well as being farmed for local consumption.
-It lies within the Lamiaceae family of flowering plants along with mints, sages and other commonly used herbs.
+It is a member of the Lamiaceae family of flowering plants along with mints, sages and other commonly used herbs.

 The committee was concerned about the characterisation of Tetradenia riparia.
-The Committee noted that the weight of the information provided from the literature related to the dried leaves of the Tetradenia riparia plant.
-Although information on the source of the consumer product is important for safety assessments, on its own it does not prove that the final consumer product itself is safe.
+The Committee noted that the majority of the information provided from the literature related to the dried leaves of the Tetradenia riparia plant.
+Although information from the literature on a consumer product is important for safety assessments, on its own it does not prove that the final consumer product itself is safe.

-Insufficient information was provided to adequately characterise the source material of the product for which authorisation is sought.
-Specifically, information on the composition of nutrients and other constituents was limited and no analytical evidence was provided for the product.
+Insufficient information on the product to be marketed was provided to adequately characterise the source material of the product for which authorisation is sought.
+Specifically, information on the composition of nutrients and other constituents was limited and no analytical evidence was provided for the product to be sold.
 The main concern was that the specification was not specific enough to identify this plant versus other similar plants, which could have different hazards.

-The Committee commented there was a lack of information surrounding the cultivation of the plant material and the production standards and checks made to manage any food safety risks.
+The Committee commented there was a lack of information surrounding the cultivation of the plant material, the grinding process used, and the production standards and checks made to manage any food safety risks.

 There is also a significant lack of information on the use of pesticides during cultivation.
-Whereas, all foods in GB must comply with general food safety limits including for pesticides, there are claims that no pesticides are used by the local farmers, no evidence was provided to confirm there are no pesticides within the final product.
+All foods in GB must comply with general food safety limits, including pesticides.
+However, there are claims that no pesticides are used by the local farmers and no analytical evidence was provided to confirm there are no pesticides within the final product.

 The Committee identified a particular hazard in relation to the conditions and controls in place during air-drying of the Tetradenia riparia leaves, which are critical in mitigating mycotoxin production.
 As this product is air-dried under ambient conditions, it is considered to be at high risk of supporting microbial growth and therefore being prone to contamination with mycotoxins.
-Without analyses for mycotoxins and appropriate critical control points being managed, there is a hazard for consumers from mycotoxins that could not be fully assessed.
+Without analyses for mycotoxins and appropriate critical control points being managed in the production process, there is a hazard for consumers from mycotoxins that could not be fully assessed.

 The HACCP plan was lacking the detail needed to assess the magnitude and impact of any production risks.
 Omitting information on how the production and processing alter the source materials meant that hazards in the final product and how they were mitigated was unclear.
 It was noted that there is insufficient information provided to be able to carry out a risk assessment of the hazards associated with the production process.